matthiasnwt/feret/README.md

 * Feret diameter 90 ° to the minferet (minferet90, minf90)
 * Feret diameter 90 ° to maxferet (maxferet90, maxf90)

-See this [Wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter) to get a the definition of those parameters.
+See this [Wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter) to get the definition of those parameters.

+This module gives the exact results as ImageJ, all the parameters are exactly calculated and **not** approximated.

 ## Installation
 This project is available via pip:

 `pip install feret`

-## Informations
+## Pieces of Information

+#### Convex Hull

+The definition of the maxferet and minferet uses the image of a caliper.
+Therefore, only the points which correspond to the convex hull of the object play a role.
+That is why before any calculations the convex hull is determined to reduce the runtime.

 #### Maxferet
 The maxferet is calculated as the maximum Euclidean distance of all pixels.

 #### Minferet
-The minferet is only approximated in two steps at the moment.
-First, the distance of to parallel lines, which surround the object, is calculated for all angles from 0° to 180°.
-The minimum of this first calculation is used as the initial guess for a minimization algorithm, which is the second part of the approximation.
-Even if this method is not perfect, the difference to the true minferet can be neglected in most cases.

-At this early development stage, it can only calculate the maximum and minimum Feret Diameter but feature releases will offer the Feret diameter 90° to maximum and minimum.
-The module will also not return the angle of the diameters.
-Many things will come in the future.
+The minferet is exactly calculated and **not** approximated.
+My algorithm uses the fact, that the calipers that define the minferet run on one side through two points and on the other through one point.
+The script iterates over all edge points and defines a line through the point and the one next to it.
+Then all the distances to the other points are calculated and the maximum is taken.
+The minimum of all those maximums is the minferet.
+The maximum of all those maximums is **not** the maxferet, that is the reason it is calculated separately.
+The runtime of this is already pretty good but hopefully I can improve it in the future.

 ## Use
 The module can be used as followed: